wonderbird/kata-gof-pattern-eventaggregator-irc/README.md

 - The BillingAppService records the number of messages sent by the user
 - The MonitoringAppService records the number of users logged in at the same time

-## Non-functional Arguments
+## Non-functional Requirements

-  - Allow 1000 users (= UserAppService instances) opening the app at the same time (i.e. 1000 Subscribe requests from different threads to the EventAggregator within 1 second).
+- Allow 10000 users (= UserAppService instances) opening the app at the same time, i.e. 10000 Subscribe requests from different threads to the EventAggregator within 1 second.
+- Ensure that the EventAggregator does not prevent objects from being garbage collected, i.e. use WeakReference to store the subscribers instead of object references.

 ## Finishing Touches